apache/spark/docs/howto/operator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the operator to deploy a function to Google Cloud Functions.
+If a function with this name already exists, it will be updated.

 For parameter definition, take a look at :class:`~airflow.contrib.operators.gcp_function_operator.GcfFunctionDeployOperator`.